Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

 For $v_0=0$, the two equations~\eqref{eq:dtapfc} decouple and one recovers the (passive) PFC model.
 In contrast, for $v_0\neq 0$ the system is active and can no longer be written in the form of gradient dynamics.
 Thus for $v_0\neq 0$ we expect to find time-dependent dynamics and, in particular, traveling structures, resulting in a rich variety of complex behavior \cite{MeLo2013prl} that can be represented in intricate bifurcation diagrams \cite{OpGT2018pre,OKGT2020c}.
-Here, we focus on a subset of the extensive results presented in \cite{OpGT2018pre}, namely, on the bifurcation behavior of the resting localized states RLS$_\text{odd}$ and RLS$_\text{even}$ as summarized in Fig.~\ref{fig:aPFC}.
-All bifurcation diagrams we show for this and subsequent models are obtained using numerical continuation \cite{EGUW2019springer} employing the \textit{Matlab} package \textit{pde2path} \cite{UeWR2014nmma}.
-As a solution measure we always use the L$_2$ norm
+Here, we focus on a subset of the extensive results presented in \cite{OpGT2018pre}, namely, on the bifurcation behavior of the resting localized states as summarized in Fig.~\ref{fig:aPFC}.

-where the $u_i$ correspond to the order parameter fields of the model, $\bar u_i$ is their mean value and $L$ is the domain size.